indra-labs/indra/doc/whitepaper.md

 Because all Indranet nodes must be running a Lightning node, and therefore a Bitcoin node, these are valid exit networks that can be coded into the final inner layer of the outbound route onion.
-Potentially in later iterations a clearnet exit method may be added, but the liability and risk imposed on exit nodes means that this will be a premium priced service, and outside of the scope of the first generation of Indranet.
+Other peer to peer networks also could be offered, such as IPFS and Bittorrent, and ultimately, exit routing.
+See later for discussion of this and how it is monetised.

 Because only the rendezvous paths are going to involve large quantities of data, it will need to be possible to vary the routing pattern to provide different